Main Salmon Equipment List and Packing Guide

 Underlined items are the choice of our professional river guides.

-We will provide: a chair, cup, plate, and eating utensils for each guest.
+We will provide: a sleeping pad, a tent (if indicated), a chair, cup, plate, and eating utensils for each guest.

 Please do not bring: Valuable jewelry, bluetooth speakers, guns or irreplaceable items.